-- The IRP demonstrates the relationship between the exchange rate and interest rates of two countries
+- The IRP theory postulates a relationship between the exchange rate and interest rates of two countries

-- This relationship shows that the forward exchange rate should be equal to the spot exchange rate times the interest rate of the home country divided by the interest rate of the foreign country
+- According to the theory, the forward exchange rate should be equal to the spot exchange rate times the interest rate of the home country, divided by the interest rate of the foreign country

-- If IRP does not hold, then there is the potential to employ an arbitrage strategy
+- If IRP does not hold true, then there is the potential to profitably employ an arbitrage strategy

 Interest Rate Parity (IRP) Excel Calculator

 Below we will go through an example question involving IRP.
-The calculations used to see the relationship between interest rates and the exchange rate of two countries can be effectively demonstrated through excel.
-To download CFI’s free excel calculator check out the CFI Marketplace: Interest Rate Parity (IRP) Excel Calculator
+The calculations used to see the relationship between interest rates and the exchange rate of two countries can be effectively demonstrated using Excel.
+To download CFI’s free Excel calculator, check out the CFI Marketplace: Interest Rate Parity (IRP) Excel Calculator

-Interest rate parity is an important concept due to the aforementioned concept.
-If the interest rate parity relationship does not hold, then you could make a riskless profit.
+Interest rate parity is an important concept.
+If the interest rate parity relationship does not hold true, then you could make a riskless profit.
 The situation where IRP does not hold would allow for the use of an arbitrage strategy.
 For example, let us look at the scenario where the forward exchange rate is not in equilibrium with the spot exchange rate.

 If the actual forward exchange rate is higher than the IRP forward exchange rate, then you could make an arbitrage profit.
-To do this, you would borrow money, exchange it at the spot rate, invest at the foreign interest rate and lock into the forward contract.
-At maturity of the forward contract, you would exchange money back into your home currency and pay back the money you borrowed to go through with this transaction.
-If the forward price you locked into was higher than the IRP equilibrium forward price you would be left with more than the amount you must pay back.
-You have essentially made riskless money out of nothing but borrowed funds.
+To do this, you would borrow money, exchange it at the spot rate, invest at the foreign interest rate and lock in the forward contract.
+At maturity of the forward contract, you would exchange the money back into your home currency and pay back the money you borrowed.
+If the forward price you locked in was higher than the IRP equilibrium forward price, then you would have more than the amount you must pay back.
+You have essentially made riskless money with nothing but borrowed funds.